stubma/LuaLu/README.md

 1. select a game object
 2. click ```Add Component``` button in inspector, select to add "Lua/Lua Script" component.
 The component implemention is LuaComponent.cs
 3. it will pops up a file dialog, choose a directory to save your new lua file, NOTE: the lua file must be saved in Assets/Resources folder
 4. now you can edit lua file, there is a LuaLu section in unity preference, you can set favorite lua editor here, currently it only has three options.
-You can search ZeroBraneStudio in github.
-I will add code assistant for ZeroBraneStudio first.
+I will add code assistant for Sublime Text first.
 5. LuaComponent will redirect MonoBehaviour messages to lua side so you can operate game object in lua now.
 Take a glance at TestProject for a quick understanding.
 LuaComponent only does some initialization and bridge work so you hardly need to modify it.